raycast/extensions/docs/api-reference/clipboard.md

 ## Overview

-You can write contents to the clipboard through {@link writeTextToClipboard} and clear it through [clearClipboard](#clearclipboard).
+You can write contents to the clipboard through [copyTextToClipboard](#copytexttoclipboard) and clear it through [clearClipboard](#clearclipboard).
 We also provide convenience actions such as [CopyToClipboardAction](../api-reference/user-interface/actions.md#CopyToClipboardAction).

 ## API Reference